writethedocs/www/docs/conf/prague/2022/cfp-email-templates.rst

    Here are the important details you've been waiting for!
 I'll get into specifics below, but first the important ones:

-   ○ we'd love you to upload your recorded talk by the **{{ cfp.video_by }}**, or soon after.
+   ○ We'd love you to upload your recorded talk by the **{{ cfp.video_by }}**, or soon after.
 If you're likely to need more time, please let me know in advance.
-   ○  we have folks who can help you record online, both in US and EU time zones, if this is of interest just let me know and I'll get a slot booked.
+   ○ We have folks who can help you record online, both in US and EU time zones, if this is of interest just let me know and I'll get a slot booked.
 [Recording guidelines](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/talk-recording-guidelines/).
-   ○  as well as the tips in the recording guidelines we've updated the [speaking tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) for virtual conferences.
+   ○ As well as the tips in the recording guidelines we've updated the [speaking tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) for virtual conferences.

    Now those essentials are covered, a little more info about the event itself: